Last Updated: 16 November 2022

 - From the 2000-2004 election only three states changed “Color”.

 - As of 2020, fully 35 out of 50 states in the U.S. have voted for the same party in every presidential election since the red-blue terminology was popularized in 2000.

-- The state of Maine has seen supporters from both Democrats and Republican voters but majority Democrats voters, therefore, it is referred to as Blue State while Nebraska state saw a majority voters from Republicans hence it is referred to as Red State.
+- The state of Maine has seen supporters from both Democrats and Republican voters but the majority of Democrats voters, therefore, it is referred to as Blue State while Nebraska state saw a majority of voters from Republicans hence it is referred to as Red State.

 - The Democratic Congressional Campaign Committee alluded to the color scheme when it launched a national “Red to Blue Program” in 2006.